-- Some studies have shown gene variations in participants that consume excess sugar and alcohol, meaning sugar addiction could be genetic
+- Some studies have shown sugar addiction could be genetic.

 - Additionally, consuming sugar can cause you to feel calm during times of stress (this could certainly be addicting).
-When we are under stress, our body chemistry becomes altered which prompts us to overeat and crave sugary foods.
-Cortisol increases and and serotonin decreases, stimulating carbohydrate and sugar cravings.
-Once carbs or sugar are consumed, serotonin increases again and a feeling of calm sets in.
+Stress alters our body chemistry, prompting us to overeat and crave sugary foods.

 Substitutes for sugar